Esildor/esildor.github.io/_posts/2022-02-24-MobileTutorial.md

 **tl;dr**
 This tutorial will show you how to create the basic UI for a mobile tutorial system within Unity3D.
 Mainly it explains how to do some of the painful UI setup and the calculations.
 In Unity, everyone's UI is different, so this should be broadly applicable.
 As long as you have some sort of "Panel System" in your UI, where a single prefab represents a panel.
 It should be able to be adapted to whatever you might have.

 Ever encounter one of the problems during your software engineering travels where its seems like you're **the only one** looking for discussion on the topic?
-I was recently asked to implement and tutorial system within a project.
+I was recently asked to implement a tutorial system within a project.
 And it seemed like no one online was trying to solve the same thing.
-Well I had some hiccups and since I couldn't find any documentation on it.
-So I decided to write this up and give back to the community. 💖
+Well I had some hiccups and since I couldn't find any documentation on it....
+I decided to write this up and give back to the community. 💖

 For the uninitiated, tutorial systems within mobile games follow a common trope.
 Its a bit hard to explain, so heres some examples: